aechchiki/SIB_LongReadsWorkshop_Bern16/practicals.md

 You will go through different steps, which include the extraction of reads from their native encoding formats ([HDF5](http://en.wikipedia.org/wiki/Hierarchical_Data_Format)), quality control, *de novo* genome assembly, and a mapping of reads to a reference genome.

 After DNA fragmentation, the **MinION** library is prepared by ligating adapters to the double-stranded DNA fragments.
 One side receives a Y-form adapter, and the other side a hairpin-form adaptor.
 The adapters are conjugated with motor proteins that help control the translocation speed of DNA through the pore.
 When the Y-form adapter approaches the pore, one strand starts to be sequenced.
 This sequence is called *template*.
 After the hairpin-form adapter is sequenced, the *complement* sequence is read.
+The template and complement sequences are sometimes called *1D reads*.
 The consensus of template and complement sequences is called a *2D read*.
 An illustration of the protocol is provided in this [figure](http://www.genetics.org/content/202/1/37):

 ![protocol](img/protocol.jpg)
 <!--